 The first component that will be discussed is the conveyor belt system.
 This conveyor belt is being out sourced through Dorner Manufacturer, shown in figure 16.
 Our current selection is precision move conveyor belt.
 The main reason this particular product was chosen was due its belt material, silicon rubber, and that is reinforced with a polyurethane bed to reduce friction.
 Silicon rubber is desired due to its nonreactive nature toward the very reactive SLMP powder.
 This rubber will also prevents slipping thus ideally making a uniform layer of SLMP powder balls before it goes through the press.
 As you can see above the roller press and punches have been deleted from the design.
 This was done because the punches are an afterthought since our main purpose is to coat a uniform layer on the copper anode.
 The roller we designed also wouldn't exhibit enough pressure to break the carbon coating of the SLMP.
 Thus our advisor, Dr. Zheng, is supplying a press that was can exert the amount of pressure.
-This rolling press is the Electric Precision 4" width rolling press with dual micrometers.
-This press has the ability to exert 500lb/cm2 of pressure, and is manufactured by MTI Corporation, shown in figure 15.

-Figure 15: Photo of MTI Corporation Electrical 4" width rolling press with dual micrometer.
+Figure 15.
+Image of MTI corporation electrical 4" wide rolling press with dual micrometer.